lu7did/Pixino/README.md

 The original design from Guido (PE1NNZ) based on the QCX design from Hans Summers (G0UPL) at QRP-Labs
 ![Alt Text](images/usdx.png "uSDX Original QCX-SSB")

-Some small modifications to adapt the controller to operate with a Pixie design
+Some small modifications to adapt the controller to operate with a Pixie design, basically:

+- Then entire reception block of the uSDX is not implemented, the receiver is a DC one provided by the Pixie module.
+- CLK2 is routed as a X-tal replacement on the Pixie, it is enabled both during RX and TX to feed the receiver and transmitter function.
+- CLK1/0 are left unused.
+- A PTT circuit is added to operate the KEY control of the Pixie board.
+- No speaker, ISP.
+- The transmitter chain is replaced by the Pixie module.
+- Encoder is moved from PD6/PD7 (D6-D7) to PD5/PB0 (D5-D8) to clear D6/D7 to be used as AIN0/AIN1 for the ADX algorithm.

+The circuit used is as follows

 ![Alt Text](images/pixinoSCH.jpg "Pixino hardware prototype")